enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 ``TopGridRank`` (external)
-    This specified the dimensionality of the root grid and by extension the entire hierarchy.
+    This specifies the dimensionality of the root grid and by extension the entire hierarchy.
 It should be 1,2 or 3.
 Default: none ``TopGridDimensions`` (external)
     This is the dimension of the top or root grid.
 It should consist of